ryanrasmuss/cp-requests/README.md

 ### ToDo

-1. Need to parse arguments better, need to be able to navigate commands like VBoxManage
+- [ ] Need to parse arguments better, need to be able to navigate commands like VBoxManage
-2. Publish
+- [x] Publish
-3. Start adding other stuff
+- [ ] Start adding other commands
-4. Show how to get information
+- [ ] Show how to get information
-5. Dump all information
+- [ ] Dump all information
-6. Add new gateway
+- [ ] Add new gateway
+- [ ] After posts, send message to remind to publish changes!
+- [ ] Create a transfer script, dumps all gateway data, spin up another, and drop same policies/settings into it
+- [ ] Throw in a main()

 ### Introduction